Abdulmuizzzzz/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a listing directory readme
+This is a shell command readme